ThingSet/thingset.github.io/docs/2b_text_mode.md

     status-msg  = *( ALPHA / SP )

     hex = DIGIT / %x41-46                           ; upper-case HEXDIG

 ### Publication message

+The publication message is very simple and consists of a hash sign and a whitespace at the beginning, followed by a map of data node name/value pairs.

-    pub-msg = "# " json-map                             ; publication message
+    txt-pubmsg = "# " json-map                      ; publication message

 ## Read data

 The GET function allows to read all child nodes of the specified path.
-If a forward slash is appended at the end of the path, only an array with the node names of the next level is returned.
+If a forward slash is appended at the end of the path, only an array with the child node names is returned.
 Otherwise all content below that path (names and values) is returned.

 The FETCH function allows to retrieve only subset of the child nodes, defined by an array with the node names passed to the function.

-Only those data objects are returned which are at least readable.
+Only those data nodes are returned which are at least readable.
 Thus, the result might differ after authentication.

 **Example 1:** Discover all child nodes of the root node (i.e. categories)